Abdalslam-Alromimah/VendingMachine/README.md

 ---

-Generative AI Usage: This solution was developed with assistance from Claude AI to implement Clean Architecture patterns, CQRS design, comprehensive testing, and production-ready features.
+Generative AI Usage: This solution was developed by me and with assistance from Claude AI to implement Clean Architecture patterns, CQRS design, comprehensive testing, and production-ready features.

 *Built with ❤️ using .NET 8 and Clean Architecture*